 We constantly get asked: who came up with the idea for Push Pin Travel Maps?
-The short answer is that we both did in a way.
-To answer that fully, we have to go back a few years.
-Upon returning from Dallas on one of our football motivated treks, I started thinking that I wished we had a map so we could track all of our travels.
+The short answer is that we both did.
+To answer that question fully, we have to go back 7 years to 2012, which is the year we got engaged.
+Upon returning from Dallas on one of our football motivated treks, I started thinking I wished we had a map to track all of our travels together.
 When I was single I used to have a laminated map that I pinned to the wall of my apartment, but kept it in my bedroom because I didn’t want company to see my tacky wall map with push pins sticking straight into the wall.
-I didn’t want to do that again because I wanted to share our adventures with people who came to our home and wanted something that I was actually proud to display and that did not damage the wall.
-I told Mike that I wanted to get one so we started looking around at local stores and online and weren’t happy with anything out there.
+I didn’t want to do that again because I wanted to share our adventures with people who came to our home and wanted something that I was actually proud to display and that didn't damage the wall.
+I told Mike that I wanted to get one so we started looking around at local stores and online and weren’t happy with anything we found.
 First of all, the maps we found were way overpriced.
 Secondly, we really didn’t like the look of any of the maps or frames.
-Mike came up with the idea of, well why don’t we try to make one ourselves?
+Mike came up with the idea: well why don’t we try to make one ourselves?
 And that is exactly what we did.

 We searched and searched and finally found a frame and a map that we really loved.
-We then figured out how to make it, with plenty of trial and error, and voilà…we had a beautiful framed world map that we hung up on our wall that we could use to mark where we have been and to plan future journeys.
-Some friends of ours told us how much they liked it, so we thought; well I wonder if we could sell this map.
-So we started out small and bought enough material to make a few more maps.
-We created a website (thankfully Mike is a computer whiz, unlike me!) and the maps sold really quickly.
-We originally hoped to sell a few a month as a side hobby, but when they sold so fast, we thought maybe we can turn this into an actual business.
+We then figured out how to make it, with plenty of trial and error, and voilà…we had a beautiful framed world map that we hung up on our wall that we could use to mark where we have been and plan future adventures.
+Friends told us how much they liked the map so we thought; well I wonder if other people would like these maps as well.
+So, we decided to give it a go.
+We started out small and bought enough material to make a few more unique map designs.
+We created a website (thankfully Mike is a computer whiz, unlike me!) and the maps sold pretty quick.
+We originally hoped to sell a few a month as a side hobby and to help pay for our wedding.
+After they sold so fast, we thought maybe we can turn this into an actual business.
 At that point we did a ton of research on the mounting and framing process and invested in the heavy duty equipment needed for a professional product.

 We both say all the time that it is such an unexpected and random path that our lives have taken.
-If you would have told us two years ago that someday we would have our own business making maps, we would have thought you were crazy.
-We never expected that my idea of wanting our own map to track our adventures and Mike’s idea of making our own when we couldn’t find one we liked would start this business.
+If you'd have told us 7 years ago that someday we would have our own business making maps, we would have thought you were crazy.
+We never expected that the idea of wanting our own map to track our travels and making our own when we couldn’t find one we liked would start this business.
 We feel incredibly grateful that this journey has gone so well to date.
 It has been unbelievably rewarding to hear from customers how much they love their map or how excited their loved one was to receive our map as a gift.
-It makes the success of our business all the sweeter and we look forward to continuing this journey and seeing where our path takes us next!
-So stay tuned and feel free to come along for the ride!
+It makes the success of our business all the sweeter and we look forward to continuing this journey and seeing where our path takes us next.

 Comments will be approved before showing up.